airswap/airswap-about/technology/request-for-quote.md

 ## Protocol

 For information on finding counterparties, see the [Discovery](discovery.md) protocol.
-With server URLs in hand, clients call `getSignerSideOrder` or `getSenderSideOrder` as JSON-RPC over HTTP requests.
+With server URLs in hand, clients call `getSignerSideOrder` or `getSenderSideOrder` as JSON-RPC requests.

 ```javascript
 POST / HTTP/1.1